Skip to main content

 Stage four

-The main aim of year four - your final year, is to consolidate your learning and experience, and to build a substantial and coherent body of artwork for the Degree Show.
+The main aim of year four - your final year, is to combine your learning and experience, and to build a substantial and coherent body of artwork for the Degree Show.
 You can also choose to undertake additional modules, such as in Art Writing, in Curating, and in Career Development.

-You will have regular timetabled tutorials and crits with your final year supervisor during each semester, as well as tutorials with Visiting Speakers and other members of fine art staff, which are available on an ‘open surgery’ basis.
-We run studio-specific and cross-studio tutorial teaching; this includes a weekly fourth year forum, where students present ongoing studio work for discussion with the rest of their year group and tutors.
+You'll have regular timetabled tutorials and crits with your final year supervisor during each semester, as well as tutorials with Visiting Speakers and other members of fine art staff, which are available on an ‘open surgery’ basis.

 Your future plans for study will be discussed, as will be your future plans for different careers in, or related to the art world.
 The Career Development module lets you do work-related learning.
-You can so this in a variety of different contexts, both on and off the University campus.
+You can do this in a variety of different contexts, both on and off the University campus.
 An annual LifeWorkArt Conference is organised by staff and students; this is run in collaboration with the three other fine art departments in the region.

-Fine Art facilities
+Explore Fine Art